A Want in Her: Editing

-From the beginning of the film's production, Carten did the editing herself.
-During the end of 2020, a 60-minute cut was produced for the film.
-In 2020, Carten got Karen Harley, a Brazilian editor, on board to help edit the film.
-Editing lasted from 2020 to early 2024.
+By the end of 2020, Carten produced a 60-minute cut for the film.
+After getting Karen Harley, a Brazilian editor, on board, she worked on the remainder till early 2024.

 Release

 A Want in Her had its world premiere at the International Documentary Film Festival Amsterdam on 15 November 2024.
-The film also premiered at the True/False Film Festival on 28 February 2025.
 On 29 November 2024, Syndicado acquired the worldwide sales to the film.
-The film was released in Ireland on 10 October 2025.
+The film was released in Ireland on 10 October 2025, and was showcased at the Irish Film Institute.